-- Nothing in the NAFTA imposes a general duty of confidentiality on the disputing parties to a Chapter Eleven arbitration, and, subject to the application of Article 1137(4), nothing in the NAFTA precludes the Parties from providing public access to documents submitted to, or issued by, a Chapter Eleven tribunal. - 2.
+- 1. Nothing in the NAFTA imposes a general duty of confidentiality on the disputing parties to a Chapter Eleven arbitration application of Article 1137(4), nothing in the NAFTA precludes the Parties from providing public access to documents s issued by, a Chapter Eleven tribunal. - 2.
 In the application of the foregoing: - a.
-In accordance with Article 1120(2), the NAFTA Parties agree that nothing in the relevant arbitral rules imposes a general duty of confidentiality or precludes the Parties from providing public access to documents submitted to, or issued by, Chapter Eleven tribunals, apart from the limited specific exceptions set forth expressly in those rules. - b.
-Each Party agrees to make available to the public in a timely manner all documents submitted to, or issued by, a Chapter Eleven tribunal, subject to redaction of: - i. confidential business information; - ii. information which is privileged or otherwise protected from disclosure under the Party's domestic law; and - iii. information which the Party must withhold pursuant to the relevant arbitral rules, as applied. - c.
-The Parties reaffirm that disputing parties may disclose to other persons in connection with the arbitral proceedings such unredacted documents as they consider necessary for the preparation of their cases, but they shall ensure that those persons protect the confidential information in such documents. - d.
-The Parties further reaffirm that the Governments of Canada, the United Mexican States and the United States of America may share with officials of their respective federal, state or provincial governments all relevant documents in the course of dispute settlement under Chapter Eleven of NAFTA, including confidential information.

-- 3. The Parties confirm that nothing in this interpretation shall be construed to require any Party to furnish or allow access to information that it may withhold in accordance with Articles 2102 or 2105. - B. Minimum Standard of Treatment in Accordance with International Law - 1.
-Article 1105(1) prescribes the customary international law minimum standard of treatment of aliens as the minimum standard of treatment to be afforded to investments of investors of another Party. - 2.
-The concepts of "fair and equitable treatment" and "full protection and security" do not require treatment in addition to or beyond that which is required by the customary international law minimum standard of treatment of aliens. - 3.
-A determination that there has been a breach of another provision of the NAFTA, or of a separate international agreement, does not establish that there has been a breach of Article 1105(1).
+In accordance with Article 1120(2), the NAFTA Parties agree that nothing in the relevant arbitral rules imposes a confidentiality or precludes the Parties from providing public access to documents submitted to, or issued by, Chi tribunals, apart from the limited specific exceptions set forth expressly in those rules. - b.
+Each Party agrees to make available to the public in a timely manner all documents submitted to, or issued by, a tribunal, subject to redaction of: - i. confidential business information: - ii. information which is privileged or otherwise protected from disclosure under the Party's domestic law; and - iii. information which the Party must withhold pursuant to the relevant arbitral rules, as applied. - c.
+The Parties reaffirm that disputing parties may disclose to other persons in connection with the arbitral proceedin documents as they consider necessary for the preparation of their cases, but they shall ensure that those person confidential information in such documents. - d.
+The Parties further reaffirm that the Governments of Canada, the United Mexican States and the United States o with officials of their respective federal, state or provincial governments all relevant documents in the course of d under Chapter Eleven of NAFTA, including confidential information. - 3.
+The Parties confirm that nothing in this interpretation shall be construed to require any Party to furnish or allow access may withhold in accordance with Articles 2102 or 2105. - B. Minimum Standard of Treatment in Accordance with International Law - 1.
+Article 1105(1) prescribes the customary international law minimum standard of treatment of aliens as the min treatment to be afforded to investments of investors of another Party. - 2.
+The concepts of "fair and equitable treatment" and "full protection and security" do not require treatment in a beyond that which is required by the customary international law minimum standard of treatment of aliens. - 3.
+A determination that there has been a breach of another provision of the NAFTA, or of a separate international not establish that there has been a breach of Article 1105(1).